Can I make a complaint?

 • has no bearing on judicial functions or duties

-• has been made for an improper purpose or is frivolous or vexatious
+• has been made for an improper purpose

 • is about a judicial decision or function that could be dealt with by an appeal or judicial review